kjain14/testgeneval/README.md

 conda env create -f swebench-testing.yaml conda activate swebench-testing
 ```

+Modify the `.env_template` file with the appropriate values and rename it to `.env` (specifically make sure to set SWEBENCH_DOCKER_FORK_DIR to the current directory where the repository was cloned)

 To build the docker images (adapted from [SWEBench Docker](https://github.com/aorwall/SWE-bench-docker/tree/main/docker)) run one of these commands: